-In the second stage, an inventory was made to establish which of the components - modules and data that make up the BLARK are already available; i.e. which modules and data can be bought or are freely obtainable for example by open source.
+In the second stage, an inventory was made to establish which of the components - modules and data - that make up the BLARK were already available; i.e. which modules and data can be bought or are freely obtainable for example by open source.
 Besides being available, the components should also be (re-)usable.
-Note that only language specific modules and data were considered in this survey but that the BLARK is also relevant for other languages than Dutch.
+Note that only language specific modules and data were considered in this survey; language-independent tools and modules were not included in the survey.